aws/karpenter-provider-aws/designs/aws-launch-template-network-interfaces.md

       associatePublicIPAddress: false     # optional, Indicates whether to assign a public IPv4 address to eth0 for a new network interface.
       deleteOnTermination: false          # optional, Indicates whether the network interface is deleted when the instance is terminated.
       description: "..."                  # optional, A description for the network interface.
-      deviceIndex: 0                      # required, The device index for the network interface attachment.
+      deviceIndex: 0                      # optional, The device index for the network interface attachment.
       interfaceType: "interface"          # optional, The interface type for the network interface.
 To create an Elastic Fabric Adapter (EFA), specify efa
-      networkCardIndex: 0
+      networkCardIndex: 0                 # optional, The index of the network card.
+Some instance types support multiple network cards.
+The primary network interface must be assigned to network card index 0.
+The default is network card index 0.
       ipv4PrefixCount: 1                  # optional, The number of IPv4 prefixes that AWS automatically assigns to the network interface.
       ipv6PrefixCount: 1                  # optional, The number of IPv6 prefixes that AWS automatically assigns to the network interface.
     - { ... }